KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

    kubectl get gatewayclass
    ```

-   If there is a `GatewayClass` on the cluster already, you don't need to create one.
-Otherwise,
+   If there is a `GatewayClass` on the cluster already, you need not create one.
+Otherwise, create
-   create the following:
+   the following:

     ```yaml
     ---